luispadron/UIEmptyState/README.md

 ///////////// COMPUTED PROPERTIES /////////////
 // The view to show, implemented by default var emptyStateView: UIView
+// Whether the view adjusts and resizes to fit and be centered when inside a nav controller var emptyStateViewAdjustsToFitBars: Bool
 // The text for the title view, implemented by default var emptyStateTitle: NSAttributedString
 // The image for the image view, nil by default